 Biologic Disease-Modifying Drugs for Thyroid Eye Disease

-Reviewed by: HU Medical Review Board | Last reviewed: September 2023
+Reviewed by: HU Medical Review Board | Last reviewed: September 2024 | Last updated: September 2024

 Thyroid eye disease (TED) is a complex, rare condition that affects the tissues in and around the eyes.
 TED can result in significant disfigurement and vision loss, leading to decreased quality of life, mental health, and social isolation.
-Everyone is different, and symptoms of TED vary from person to person.
+Everyone is different, and the symptoms of TED vary from person to person.
 However, symptoms are progressive and, when left untreated, may lead to significant damage and loss of vision.1

 Steroids are often used to treat TED during the acute (active) phase.
 Steroids are drugs that rapidly decrease inflammation, which helps decrease the symptoms of TED.
 However, long-term steroid use has complications.
 Plus, when steroid therapy is stopped, many people with TED continue to have symptoms.1

-New and more efficient treatment strategies are being developed with more knowledge on how TED affects the body.
+New and more efficient treatment strategies are being developed with more knowledge of how TED affects the body.
 Biologic disease-modifying drugs (DMDs) are used to help treat the symptoms of TED.
 Monoclonal antibody drugs are a type of biologic DMDs.1

 What are disease-modifying drugs?